 A number of data challenges are solved using programming languages.
 We’ve covered R and statistical programming; now we’ll look at more generic programming languages that utilise letters, numbers, and symbols to generate programmes and require programmers to use a formal syntax.
 Because you must build software that will ultimately address an issue, they’re also known as text-based programmes.
 C#, Java, PHP, Ruby, Julia, and Python are just a few of the many options available.
 Here, we’ll show you why Python is one of the best tools for data analysts who also know how to code.
 Also check Text Editor Software

 Python is quite easy to code compared to other popular languages like Java, and its syntax is very straightforward to learn, making it popular among customers looking for an open-source solution with simple coding methods.
-Python is used in data analysis for data crawling, cleaning, modelling, and the creation of analysis algorithms depending on business scenarios.
+It is used in data analysis for data crawling, cleaning, modelling, and the creation of analysis algorithms depending on business scenarios.
 Python is considered a high level language that is not susceptible to the computer’s local processor, thus programmers don’t need to understand the system architecture or manage memory.

 Python’s portability is another notable characteristic.
 It is not essential to build completely new code because users may just run the code on several operating systems without making any modifications.
-Python is a highly portable language since programmers may use it on both Windows and Mac OS X. Python is a respected and useable language across industries, with the most popular organisations using it being Spotify, Netflix, Dropbox, and Reddit.
+Python is a highly portable language since programmers may use it on both Windows and Mac OS X. It is a respected and useable language across industries, with the most popular organisations using it being Spotify, Netflix, Dropbox, and Reddit.
 Python is becoming a recognised authority for advanced analysis procedures, thanks to capabilities like text mining and machine learning.
 This is another data analyst tools.

 4. SQL consoles